TwigWorld/django-settings-composer/README.md

 Be wary of modifying the settings dictionary directly - Django Settings Composer has no visibility of these changes so it will make debugging more difficult.

-_Note: You can trigger actions from within the function, including other on_complete actions, but it would be best practice to keep the logic within the function simple._
+_Note: You can trigger actions from within the function, including other clean actions, but it would be best practice to keep the logic within the function simple._

 ```
 import settings_composer

-def cleanup(settings):
+def clean_settings(settings):
     if not settings.get('DEBUG'):
         settings_composer.set(FOO='bar')
         settings_composer.apply_switch('https', 'on')
         settings_composer.exclude_from_setting('INSTALLED_APPS', ['debug_tools', 'testing_tools'])

+settings_composer.clean(clean_settings)
 ```